The Wizard of Oz (1902 musical): Post-World War II revivals

 In 1945, Milwaukee Civic Light Opera Company produced the Witmark rental version which includes Harburg/Arlen songs from the 1939 MGM movie.

 In 1946, the Witmark rental version was produced by Milwaukee Civic Light Opera Company & John McCormick's company (in England) which incorporates elements and songs of the 1939 MGM movie version.

 In 1949 the Denis DuFor for the Louisville Park Theatrical Association produced the Muny version of Oz and included songs from the 1902 musical.

 In 1952, at the State Fair Auditorium in Texas, a version was produced with music by Tietjens, Sloane, Arlen, Harburg, and Gabrielson.

 Loretto Academy produced the show in 1952 with songs from the MGM movie.

 The musical was performed in a concert version in New York City's Alma Gluck Recital Hall in May 1982 by the New Amsterdam Theatre Company.

 It was revived in Tarpon Springs, Florida by the New Century Opera Company in 1998, 2006, and 2007.
 The version was adapted by Constantine Grame who is now the Executive & Artistic Director at New Century Opera Company.

-The Canton Comic Opera Company, a community theatre company in Canton, Ohio, performed a "restored" version in 2010.
+The Canton Comic Opera Company, a community theatre company in Canton, Ohio, performed a version in July 2010.
 It was done with a 28-piece orchestra and a cast of 50.
 It was adapted, directed, and conducted by Joseph N. Rubin.

 In 2016 a Swedish production was produced called "Trollkarlen av Oz" and adapted and directed by Dick Lundberg, who also played the Scarecrow and Sir Wiley Gyle.

-In 2023 Offsite Connecticut Theatre did the show.
-T. Craft adapted and directed the show; she also starred as Dorothy, Trixie, and some chorus roles.
-A recording of the show can be found on YouTube.
+In August 2023 Offsite Connecticut Theatre produced a fully costumed staged reading of the show.
+T. Craft adapted and directed the show.
+She also starred as Dorothy, Tryxie, and some chorus roles.

+Another concert version was performed by Offsite Connecticut Theatre in January 2025.